 Another way to help is by supporting organizations like Mission Partners for Christ in sending trained physicians into places that would otherwise not have access to healthcare.
-We may not be able to help all, but we can still help many with each and every trip we take.
+We may not be able to help all, but we can still help many with each and every medical missions trip we take.

 You can help support what we do to make a difference:

 “And my God will supply all your needs according to His riches in glory in Christ Jesus.” –Philippians 4:19